Multimodality: Definition

 Although multimodality discourse mentions both medium and mode, these terms are not synonymous.
-However, their precise extents may overlap depending on how precisely (or not) individual authors and traditions use the terms.
+However, they may overlap depending on how precisely (or not) individual authors and traditions use the terms.

 Gunther Kress's scholarship on multimodality is canonical with social semiotic approaches and has considerable influence in many other approaches, such as in writing studies.
 Kress defines 'mode' in two ways.
-One: a mode is something that can be socially or culturally shaped to give something meaning.
-Images, pieces of writing, and speech patterns are all examples of modes.
+One: a mode is a type of material resource that is socially or culturally shaped to make meaning.
+Images, writing, speech and gesture are all examples of modes.
 Two: modes are semiotic, shaped by intrinsic characteristics and their potential within their medium, as well as what is required of them by their culture or society.

 Thus, every mode has a distinct historical and cultural potential and or limitation for its meaning.
 For example, if we broke down writing into its modal resources, we would have grammar, vocabulary, and graphic "resources" as the acting modes.
 Graphic resources can be further broken down into font size, type, color, size, spacing within paragraphs, etc. However, these resources are not deterministic.
 Instead, modes shape and are shaped by the systems in which they participate.
 Modes may aggregate into multimodal ensembles and be shaped over time into familiar cultural forms.
 A good example of this is films, which combine visual modes (in setting and in attire), modes of dramatic action and speech, and modes of music or other sounds.
-Studies of multimodal work in this field include van Leeuwenvan; Bateman and Schmidt; and Burn and Parker's theory of the Kineikonic Mode.
+Studies of multimodal work in this field include van Leeuwen; Bateman and Schmidt; and Burn and Parker's theory of the Kineikonic Mode.

 In social semiotic accounts, a medium is the substance in which meaning is realized and through which it becomes available to others.
 Mediums include video, image, text, audio, etc. Socially, a medium includes semiotic, sociocultural, and technological practices.
 Examples include film, newspapers, billboards, radio, television, a classroom, etc. Multimodality also makes use of the electronic medium by creating digital modes with the interlacing of image, writing, layout, speech, and video.
 Mediums have become modes of delivery that consider the current and future contexts.